strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 </SideBySideColumn>
 </SideBySideContainer>

-To achieve this, in the `client` folder of the FoodAdvisor project, you could create a `pages/auth/login.js` file that contains the following example code:
+To achieve this, in the `/client` folder of the FoodAdvisor project, you could create a `pages/auth/login.js` file that contains the following example code:

 <details>
 <summary>Example code for a basic login view that stores a JWT in localStorage:</summary>